vfarcic/devops24/manuscript/01-sts.md

 And so on, and so forth, all the way until all the Pods that form the StatefulSet were updated.

 The Pods in the StatefulSet were updated in reverse ordinal order.
-The StatefulSet terminated one of the Pods, and it waited for its status to become `Runnning`, before it moved to the next one.
+The StatefulSet terminated one of the Pods, and it waited for its status to become `Running` before it moved to the next one.

 All in all, when StatefulSet is created, it, in turn, creates Pods sequentially starting with the index `0`, and moving upwards.
-Updates to StatefulSets are following the same logic, except that StatefulSet starts with the Pod with the highest index and moves downwards.
+Updates to StatefulSets are following the same logic, except that StatefulSet begins with the Pod with the highest index, and it moves downwards.

 We did manage to make MongoDB replica set running, but the cost was too high.
-Creating Mongo replica set manually is not really a good option.
-Actually, it should be no option at all.
+Creating Mongo replica set manually is not a good option.
+It should be no option at all.

 We'll remove the `go-demo-3` Namespace (and everything inside it) and try to improve our process for deploying MongoDB.